If you think you’ll get away with it, today’s story of adultery and murder, shows that even a well-thought-through plan will be found out …eventually.

 In today’s culture, things have become incredibly hazy when it comes to the concept of a loving God or, more conveniently, a forgiving God.
 So, what stood out for me today was the closing words in this chapter:

-“But the thing David had done displeased the Lord.” [v27]
+“But the thing David had done was evil in the sight of the Lord.” [v27]

-Wow – that’s a mild way of putting it!
-But behind those gracious words is the “roused displeasure” of the One who’s hands flung stars into space.
+Behind those words is the “roused displeasure” of the One who’s hands had flung stars into space.
 “Displeasure” to Him who created stars like Canis Marjoris could mean “total annihilation” for us!
-When a King did things wrong, like David in today’s chapter, their example affects many.
+When a King did things wrong, like King David in today’s chapter, their example affected many.
 This is why we hear of the sin of leaders today.
 God isn’t allowing them to wait until “Judgement Day”.
-They’re exposed and disciplined immediately and often publicly.
+They are exposed and disciplined immediately and often publicly.

-The fact that my Maker is “The Lord, the compassionate and gracious God, slow to anger, abounding in love and faithfulness”[a], buys me time.
+The fact that my Maker is “The Lord, the compassionate and gracious God, slow to anger, abounding in love and faithfulness”[a], simply buys me time.
 In that time, I have a choice.
-I can contrive a perfect cover-up, or I can take up the Creator God’s offer of forgiveness after “repentance” i.e. own up to my mistakes, make amends for what I’ve done, and correct my life course – as Isaiah the prophet said: “make straight paths for Him”.[b]
+I can contrive a perfect cover-up, or else I can take up my Creator God’s offer of forgiveness after a 180 degree life-style change called “repentance” i.e. own up to my mistakes, make amends for what I’ve done, and then correct my life course – just as Isaiah the prophet once said: “make straight paths for Him”.[b]
 The fantastic news is that all this can be done before I have to “meet my Maker”!
-Read More? …CLICK on “27 May – Additional Notes”
+Read More? …CLICK on “30 May – Additional Notes”